eigenbooks/bayes-missing-manual/book/appendix-theory.md

 This new data seriously downgrades your expectations for profit.
 Maybe there are not as many readers interested in Bayes theorem as you initially thought, better not quit your day job yet...However, you can see Bayes theorem in action.
 The prior was overly generous.
 The likelihood showed that in truth the conversion rate was much lower.
 Finally the posterior is a compromise between the prior and the likelihood.
 The likelihood had many more data points than the prior, so the strength of evidence made the posterior distribution much closer to the likelihood than the prior.

 The beta distribution is an example of parameter estimation with Bayes theorem.
 Like most things in this manual this is a special case where the math is much easier than the general case.
-In this case "easy" is defined as "easy if you have a good scientific computing environment setup".
+In this case *easy* is defined as 'easy if you have a good scientific computing environment setup'.
 Some examples of such an environment are [python](https://www.python.org/) [^python], [R-project](https://www.r-project.org/) [^r-proj], or [Matlab](https://www.mathworks.com/products/matlab.html).

 [^python]: A new user should start with an installer that includes python along with a development environment and all the scientific computing libraries pre-installed.
 See [winPy](http://winpython.sourceforge.net/) or [anaconda](https://www.anaconda.com/products/individual) for good staring points.